 - Reporting to the executive management team on key editorial performance metrics

 AAP Standards holds regular quarterly meetings, with additional meetings scheduled as needed to address complaints.
 The committee is comprised of independent chair and two other AAP staff members not involved in daily editorial operations.
-The chair is appointed by the Editor-In-Chief for a minimum two-year term.
+The chair is appointed by the CEO for a minimum two-year term.

 Scope and Authority